-Electronic File Formats: The Contractor shall provide reports and copies of all literature cited to the Study Agency as Adobe PDF documents.
-Methodology documents and data shall be provided to the Study Agency in the formats of Microsoft Office 2007 Professional software (Word, Excel or Access).
+Electronic File Formats: The Contractor shall provide reports and data to the Study Agency in the formats of Microsoft Office 2000 Professional software (Word, Excel or Access), and copies of all literature cited as Adobe PDF documents.
 Other work products such as databases or modeling files may be delivered in other appropriate file formats, as specified by the Project Manager.